shreyasngredd/shreyasngredd/README.md

 ### Hi there 👋

-### I am a Research Associate working at ISB Institute of Data Sciences, ISB, Hyderabad.
-I have a Master’s in Computer Science from Stevens Institute of Technology, NJ, USA, and a PGD in Cyber Laws from NALSAR University, Hyderabad.
-I have 4 years of experience in the field of Data Science.
+### A Motivated professional driven to pursue academic and research excellence and consistently seeks to learn techniques that help maintain an excellent record as a teacher and researcher.

-#### ✨My primary research interests are Information Systems, Econometrics, and Clinical Data Analysis.✨
+#### ✨My primary research interests are Information Systems, Econometrics, Strategy, and Clinical Data Analysis.✨